Causes and Effects of Distracted Driving

 - Driving under the influence

-Really the list of driving distracted examples could go on and on.
+The list of examples could seemingly go on forever.
 Some people even take it as far as shaving or applying makeup while driving.
-While it is impossible to outlaw all distracted driving, many states have created laws against the biggest offenders such as cell phone usage and driving under the influence.
+While it is impossible to outlaw all distracted driving, many states have created laws against the biggest offenders, such as cellphone usage, texting, and driving under the influence.

 Consequences of Distracted Driving

 Distracted driving can be extremely dangerous and result in horrific accidents.
-The severity can range from minor vehicle damage all the way up to a totaled car and devastating injuries or possibly even fatalities.
+The severity can range from minor vehicle damage to a totaled car and devastating injuries; increasingly, it results in fatalities.
 Each state has its own set of laws when it comes to distracted driving.
-It is important to verify what the penalties in your state are so you can educate young drivers and be more aware yourself.
+It is important to verify what the penalties are in your state or any state you plan to visit.

-Cell Phone Usage: Banning cell phone usage is a newer law which has come about because of the high level of distraction from the devices and the number of people using them.
-Some states ban all usage while others ban more specifically texting.
-Texting bans are now enforced in 39 states and it is expected to expand to all 50 states.
-Many experts compare using a cell phone while driving to drinking and driving due to the high level of distraction and the amount of time the driver's eyes are off the road.
+Cellphone Usage: Banning cellphone usage is a law that has come about because of the high level of distraction from the devices and the number of people using them.
+Some states ban all usage while others ban only texting.
+As of November 2018, 47 states; Washington, D.C.; Guam; Puerto Rico; and the U.S. Virgin Islands ban texting and driving.
+Many experts compare using a cellphone while driving to drinking and driving due to the high level of distraction and the amount of time the driver's eyes are off the road.

-If you are caught using a cell phone in a way which is banned, you could potentially be pulled over and ticketed by a police officer.
-Fines vary and insurance carriers will likely see the violation and add a surcharge to your car insurance policy at your next policy renewal.
+If you are caught using a cellphone in a way that is banned, you could be pulled over and ticketed by a police officer.
+Fines vary and insurance carriers will likely address the violation by adding a surcharge to your car insurance policy at your next policy renewal.

-Driving While Under the Influence: The use of mind-altering substances such as alcohol, drugs, and even prescription medication is a form of distracted driving.
-These substances make it difficult to focus your attention on the road and even worse, alcohol makes you lose your inhibition.
-Drunk driving laws are severe in most states and include large fines and often driver's license suspension.
-Again the law varies from state to state.
+Driving While Under the Influence: The use of mind-altering substances, such as alcohol, illicit drugs, and even prescription medication, is a form of distracted driving.
+These substances make it difficult to focus your attention on the road, and even worse, alcohol makes you lose your inhibition.
+Drunk driving laws are severe in most states; they typically include large fines, driver's license suspensions, and possibly jail time.

 People frequently drive distracted without any consequences.
 It seems to be a part of our everyday lives.
 It is the lack of awareness and the commonality of it which makes it so dangerous.
-Most people think it will never happen to them, until one day it does.
+Most people think that nothing will ever happen to them until, one day, it does.
 It only takes a split second of distraction to create a lifetime of pain and suffering.
-Remember driving is a privilege and your decisions do not only affect you but other people on the road too.
+Remember, driving is a privilege and your decisions do not only affect you but other people on the road too.